openshift/osde2e/docs/Config.md

 --configs:  A comma separated list of built in configs to use. (stage, prod, e2e-suite, etc.)
 --custom-config: Custom config file for osde2e.
 --destroy-cluster: A flag to trigger cluster deletion after test completion.
---environment: Cluster provider environment to use. (ocm, moa, etc.).
+--environment: Cluster provider environment to use. (ocm, rosa, etc.).
 --kube-config: Path to local Kube config for running tests against.
 --skip-health-check:  a flag to skip cluster health checks.
 --skip-tests: Skip any Ginkgo tests whose names match the regular expression.